 SYMPTOMS OF STRESS.

 Stressed cats, suffering fear, anxiety or frustration, may start spraying (read Feline Territory Marking on this website).
 This page will help you deal with cats marking their territory.
+Stress also may play a part in feline cystitis.
 Try to work out what is stressing your cat and then deal with it.
 If you can also reduce the background stress and the less obvious signs of stress, this will often help reduce behaviours you don’t want.
 Different stressors add up to make a level which is difficult for a cat to live with.

 If there something they fear outside, they will stop going out of doors or at least spend more time indoors.
 If there is something they fear within the house, they may start living upstairs or under the bed.
 Very stressed cats may stop grooming themselves, or overgroom leaving bare patches.
 They may eat or drink less especially if the bowls are in a worrying place, such as near the cat flap or near ambushing by another cat (Stella et al. 2014).
 They may urinate inside the house for fear of going out.
 Some hold back from pee or poo because they have to go through enemy territory outside to relieve themselves or they are frightened of the litter tray or being ambushed on their way to it.
 They may scratch more in their territory (Casey, 2009).